shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 ## Project Overview

 The goal of the CURE-E Research Project is to give you an opportunity to apply concepts covered in class toward solving a problem with a real-world dataset.
-Students will create a data management program that uses data structures and algorithms to organize, analyze, and provide insight on publicly available weather data for Chico, CA. Data can be sourced from the National Oceanic and Atmospheric Administration (NOAA), which provides a large database of historical data related to weather, precipitation, and climate.
+Students will create a data management program that uses data structures and algorithms to organize, analyze, and provide insight on publicly available flight delay data for U.S. airports.
+Data is sourced from the Bureau of Transportation Statistics.
 Students will develop research questions that can be explored and answered with the data and identify relevant community members or groups who would benefit from this information.<br>

 Assignments will include one final project, several collaborative work and discussion sessions (stem entrepreneurial mindset, question formulation, lab time), a presentation, and a reflection survey.
 The final project will require a README guide that explains how the program works and how others can use the program.
 The work and discussion sessions will be completed during class in small groups.
 Students will present their work to the class on the day of the final.
 Presentations will include a visual representation to help others understand the project results (e.g. a poster or infographic).<br>